scottt/debugbreak/README.md

 ```
 	(gdb) handle SIGILL stop nopass
 ```
-Even after this, stepping doesn't work on some GDB versions.
+Even after this, stepping doesn't work on some GCC, GDB combinations.

 **debug_break()** generates an **int3** instruction on i386 / x86-64.